Prospective ECE Undergraduate Students

 Diverse Disciplines & Specialized Concentrations

 EE subfields include communications, signal processing, control systems, solid-state devices, materials, photonics, circuit design, computer systems, and software.
 CE subfields include VLSI, networking, and software design.
-Specialized concentrations are offered to students interested in Energy Technologies and Environmental Engineering and Nanotechnology, two of engineering’s most rapidly advancing fields.
+Specialized concentrations are offered to students interested in Energy Technologies and Nanotechnology, two of engineering’s most rapidly advancing fields.
 Learn more about these concentrations.